Manage your Astra enterprise

 Enterprise RBAC isn’t a global RBAC tool.

 Enterprise access is separate from organization access.
-For example, an Enterprise Administrator can’t manage resources in an organization unless they also have the Organization Administrator role in that organization.
+For example, an Enterprise Administrator cannot manage resources in an organization unless they are also an Organization Administrator in that organization.

 When managing enterprise users and roles, consider your enterprise’s security policies and industry best practices for RBAC, such as the principle of least privilege.
-For more information about RBAC in Astra DB, see Manage roles and permissions.
+For more information about RBAC in Astra, see Manage roles and permissions.

 Enterprise users